clover/remote-pay-windows/README.md

 ### Version 1.0.0.0RC1 (Release Candidate)

+There are now four separate installers:
+  CloverRESTServiceSetup.exe - Installer for the REST Service Connector only CloverSDKSetup.exe - Installer that will lay down the dll, REST Service or WebSocket Service
+                       Connectors, along with the optional ExamplePOS application for testing/ reference.
+  CloverUSBDriverSetup.exe - Clover device USB Driver installation only (automatically installed
+                             with the other installers) CloverWebSocketServiceSetup.exe - Installer for the WebSocket Service Connector only

 ICloverConnector
 * Added InitializeConnection method that needs to be called directly after creation of the CloverConnector and prior to attempting to send any actions to the device